Eye Care Checklist for Parents and Caregivers

 This information was compiled by Dr. Dharmesh Parbhoo (consultant ophthalmologist at the Orbis-sponsored Paediatric Eye Care Centre at Inkosi Albert Luthuli Central Hospital, South Africa), ophthalmologist Dr Robert Linfield (Orbis Medical Advisor) and optometrist Ms Reshma Dabideen (Orbis Africa: Director of Programme) with thanks to Prevention Blindness America.
 This information does not replace professional medical advice.
 If you suspect your child may have problems with their vision, seek medical advice immediately.

 Sight is essential in early childhood development as almost 3/4ths of a child’s early learning comes through vision.
-In about 80% of cases blindness is preventable if treatment is received as soon as possible.
+In 75% of cases, blindness is preventable if treatment is received as soon as possible.
 In children this is usually before the age of six, when the brain and the eye are still developing.

 Unfortunately many children’s eye problems are only picked up once they start school and in some cases this may be too late.
 Orbis Africa has compiled this checklist so that parents and caregivers of young children can detect possible eye problems so they can act soon to save their sight.

 Look regularly and carefully at the eye for any of these abnormalities:

 - A white pupil or white spot on the pupil.

 - Not being able to fix on and follow a moving object such as a finger or toy.

 - One or both eyes being bigger or smaller than usual.

 - Crossed eyes or one eye looking in another direction.

 - Redness of the eye or around it.